orichh/rust/README.md

 ## common commands

-1. cargo new - create a new project
+1. `cargo new` - create a new project
+2. `cargo build` - build a project
-2. cargo build - build a project
+3. `cargo build --release` - build a project with optimizations
-3. cargo run - builds then runs the project in one step
+4. `cargo run` - builds then runs the project in one step
-4. cargo check - build a project to check for errors without producing a binary
+5. `cargo check` - build a project to check for errors without producing a binary